hoeck/decompiled-lightning-frontend-sql-slides/slides.md

 - fast foward to '25:

+- NOSQL -> SQL is OK
   - meanwhile SQL went from  "don't ever use it again for anything ever again" to "proven tech that has its uses and places where it does not work well"

-- web clients are more capable than ever
+- web clients are MORE CAPABLE THAN EVER
   - actually chrome, nobody seems to use anything else any more
   - we can run stuff in the background: service workers
   - we have a low level intermediate language to compile: WASM
   - we have more state than ever being dealt with in the client

-- but we're still using APIs to move state to the frontend
+- REST but we're still using APIs to move state to the frontend

+- state is mostly held in CUSTOM DATA STRUCTURES: lists, objects, Maps, Sets

-- some event argue that we should go back to early web days of rendering everything in the backend (htmx)
+- HTMX some event argue that we should go back to early web days of rendering everything in the backend (htmx)
   - even for highly interactive apps

 - what about the opposite: go back another few years to revive the tried and proven two tier architecture for the frontend?

-- these where all thoughts I had but then
+-> THOUGHTS these where all thoughts I had but then

 -->